dcunited001/dcunited001.github.io/_drafts/from-the-parapets-of-alexandria.md

 out, we will be incapable of responding to environmental threats!
 Formerly prosperous regions will be burdened by economic stagnation.

+## What Is Best For Humanity?

+- how did we get to where we are now?
+  - what truly matters most?

 - two different paths for the 21st century with regard to availability of information.